SeanABoyer/seanaboyer.github.io/_posts/2018-10-20-ServiceNow-Angular-Calendar-FullCalendar.md

 ## In-Depth Solution OverView

 ### Moving a Directive Into ServiceNow.
-1. Search for Service Portal in the filter Navigator
+1.Search for Service Portal in the filter Navigator
-2. Click on the Angular Providers Module.
+2.Click on the Angular Providers Module.
-3. Click New
+3.Click New
-4. Name the Angular Provider uiCalendar, set the type to Directive.
+4.Name the Angular Provider uiCalendar, set the type to Directive.
-5. We then move the code around to work with how ServiceNow implements these Angualr Providers.
+5.We then move the code around to work with how ServiceNow implements these Angualr Providers.

 Original Code from [https://github.com/angular-ui/ui-calendar/blob/master/src/calendar.js](https://github.com/angular-ui/ui-calendar/blob/master/src/calendar.js)
 ``` javascript